veeso/tui-realm/docs/en/advanced.md

 Using `And` and `Or` you can create even long expression and keep in mind that they are evaluated recursively, so for example:

 `And(Or(A, And(B, C)), And(D, Or(E, F)))` is evaluated as `(A || (B && C)) && (D && (E || F))`

+### Sanitizing the application

+First of all let's say one thing:

+- The subscriptions are handled by the **Application**, **not** by the **View**.
+- Whenever you *umount* a component from the **Application** all subscriptions associated to it will be removed.

+Said so, sanitizing the application means to remove all orphan subscriptions, which means removing all the subscriptions associated to a component which is no longer mounted in the view.

+But if application always removes subscriptions when umount, how can this possibly happen? 🤔

+Well, there is a way to achieve this.
+If you umount a component from the **View** in the **Update routine**, subscriptions won't be checked.
+Whenever you umount components that have subscriptions, you should call `application.sanitize()` after the update routine is finished.

 ---